Transition Amplitudes in 3D Quantum Gravity: Boundaries and Holography in the Coloured Boulatov Model: Conclusion and Outlook

 \section{Conclusion and Outlook}

-Using techniques from crystallization theory, we analysed the transition amplitudes of 3d Riemannian quantum gravity, in the context of the simplicial coloured Boulatov GFT model.
+In the present work, we analysed the transition amplitudes of 3d Riemannian quantum gravity, in the context of the simplicial coloured Boulatov GFT model.
+For this, techniques from crystallization theory turned out to be useful.
+In particular, the concept of dipole moves allowing to relate different graphs in a topology and boundary preserving way, has been central in our analysis.
 The boundary states of this model are spin network states and boundary observables associated to them are $\mathrm{SU}(2)$-invariant functionals of the GFT fields.
 These are constructed from spin network states living on a fixed boundary triangulation, and encoding quantum geometric data.
 The transition amplitudes of the Boulatov model are then defined to be the expectation values of these observables and can be interpreted as the corresponding probability amplitudes for a transition between two components of the given boundary complex, or in case of a connected boundary, for a transition from the (full, non-perturbative) vacuum state (similar to the Hartle-Hawking state).
 By construction, these amplitudes generically involve a sum over all simplicial complexes matching our given boundary triangulation, where each complex is weighted by a Ponzano-Regge spin foam amplitude.
-In other words, the transition amplitudes includes a sum over (bulk) topologies in addition to a sum over geometries.
+In other words, by the general existence theorems of coloured graphs of crystallization theory, the transition amplitudes includes a sum over all admissible (bulk) topologies in addition to a sum over geometries.
 Three-dimensional general relativity is a particular example of a topological (BF) field theory, since it has no local degrees of freedom, and hence, the sum over geometries is somewhat trivial in this case (it computes only the volume of the space of flat connections on the given topology).
 On the level of the Ponzano-Regge model, this is reflected by the fact that the spin foam amplitudes are invariant under the chosen bulk triangulations for some fixed topology and hence only depend on the boundary data.
 However, a sum over topologies in three-dimensional quantum gravity still includes non-trivial features: different topologies lead to different amplitudes and there might be a non-trivial gluing between the bulk and the boundary complex leading to non-trivial information about admissible bulk topologies.
 Furthermore, in the (coloured) GFT approach, one also has to consider more singular topologies than manifolds, namely pseudomanifolds.
 This gives additional, and a priori very different, contributions, which may not even encode flatness of the discrete connection of the boundary complex, when they involve singularities touching the boundary.